DrPaulBrewer/single-market-robot-simulator-app-framework/README.md

 * Trash - Recyclcing center for study configurations that are thought to be no longer needed.
 * Version - Software version technical information.

-Each of these 7 areas is supported by code in `single-market-robot-simulator-app-framework`.
-Here is a sampling of methods that are available to help process a study:
+No matter how an app is rendered onto the page, these methods are crucial in defining what a study is.
+In principal a study can be defined by any JavaScript Object and the properties are left, in practice, for interpretation by these functions:

-`app.simulations(studyConfig)` Creates an array of new Simulations from the study configuration.
+`app.simulations(studyConfig)` Creates an array of new Simulations from the study configuration object whenever we need to run the study or when we need properties of the un-run simulations of a study.

 `app.getPeriods()` Number of periods in each simulation of the current study.